the-art-of-dev/tortue-js/README.md

 `{{{head}}}` represents place where pages `<head>` tag will be included.
 `{{{content}}}` represents place where pages `<body>` tag will be included.

-> NOTICE: Props are rendered using Mustache templating engine.
+> NOTICE: Layouts are rendered using Mustache templating engine.

 ---